roshankumar2303/IDS-ML-MiniProject/README.md

 ## Running the Project

-The following is the order in which the scripts are supposed to run (This order is mandatory):
+The following is the order in which the scripts are supposed to be run (This order is mandatory):

 ### `src/data/get_dataset.py`